Some of the options discussed below may be only available in the Professional edition which is only available to paying subscribers.

 Furthermore, quotas will take into account only the backup record, without checking if the file exists.
 If a backup is listed as OK or Remote in the Manage Backups page it participates in the quotas.

-Finally, the quotas apply per backup profile.
+The quotas apply per backup profile.
 They will only take into account backup records in the same backup profile.

 When checked, the quota settings will also be applied to remotely stored files.
 This option only works with the cloud storage engines which support remote file deletion.